IdentityServer/Documentation/docs/advanced/userService.md

 ## Authentication

-There are two APIs on the `IUserService` that model authentication -- one for local authentication and one for authentication with external identity providers.

-* `Task<AuthenticateResult> AuthenticateLocalAsync(string username, string password, SignInMessage message)`
+Three of the APIs on the `IUserService` model authentication: `AuthenticateLocalAsync`, `AuthenticateExternalAsync`, and `PreAuthenticateAsync`.
+All three of these APIs are passed a `SignInMessage` object which represents contextual information about the request to login.
+These contextual properties are typically passed from the client to the  [authorization endpoint](../endpoints/authorization.html).
+It contains these properties which might be of interest to the user service.

+* `ClientId`: The identifier for the client requesting the login.
+* `IdP`: The external identity provider requested.
+* `Tenant`: The tenant the user is expected to come from.
+* `LoginHint`: The expected username the user will use to login.
+* `DisplayMode`: The display mode passed from the authorization request.
+* `UiLocales`: The UI locales passed from the authorization request.
+* `AcrValues`: The acr values passed from the authorization request.

+In addition to the `SignInMessage`, some of the authentication methods accept additional parameters.

+`AuthenticateLocalAsync` is invoked if the user enteres credentials into the local login page in IdentityServer.
+The username and password are parameter, as well as the `SignInMessage`.

+`AuthenticateExternalAsync` is invoked when an external [identity provider](../configuration/identityProviders.html) is used to authenticate.
+The `ExternalIdentity` is passed an `ExternalIdentity`, as well as the `SignInMessage`.
+The `ExternalIdentity` contains:

+* `Provider`: Identifier of the external identity provider.
+* `ProviderId`: User's unique identifier provided by the external identity provider.
- * This method gets called for local authentication (whenever the user uses the username and password dialog).
+* `Claims`: Claims supplied for the user from the external identity provider.

-* `Task<AuthenticateResult> AuthenticateExternalAsync(ExternalIdentity externalUser)`
- * This method gets called when the user uses an external identity provider to authenticate.
-The user's identity from the external provider is passed via the `externalUser` parameter which contains the provider identifier, the provider's identifier for the user, and the claims from the provider for the external user.
+`PreAuthenticateAsync` is invoked is invoked prior to showing the login page and allows a custom user service to prevent the login page from being displayed.
+This is typically due to some outside parameter that informs the user service that the user should already be logged in.
+It is only passed the `SignInMessage`.

+### Authentication outcomes

+The return value of all of the authentication methods is an `AuthenticateResult`.
 The returned `AuthenticateResult` indicates one of many possible outcomes.
-The constructor for the object returned from the authentication APIs indicate which of these outcomes is chosen.
+The constructor is overloaded and the one used indicates which of these outcomes is chosen.
 The outcomes are:

-### Full login
+#### Full login

 To fully log the user the authentication API must produce a `subject` and a `name` that represent the user.
 The `subject` is the user service's unique identifier for the user and the `name` is a display name for the user that will be displayed in the user interface.